Cutaneous Histiocytoma in Dogs

 What treatment is available?

-This is one of the rare types of tumor that the body's immune system can eliminate.
-However, ulceration, itching, secondary infection, and bleeding are often problems that require surgical intervention.
-Treatment involves the surgical removal of the lump to confirm the diagnosis.
-In 99% of cases, surgical removal is a permanent cure.
+This tumor is one of the rare types that the dog’s own immune system can eliminate.
+However, ulceration, itching, secondary infection, and bleeding may often require intervention, including topical or systemic antibiotics or surgical removal.

 How can I care for my dog with a cutaneous histiocytoma?

-Preventing your dog from scratching, licking, or biting the tumor will reduce itching, inflammation, ulceration, infection, and bleeding.
-Any ulcerated area needs to be kept clean.
-After surgery, you will need to keep the incision site clean and dry and prevent your pet from rubbing, licking, biting, or scratching at it.
+If the mass is removed surgically, keep the incision site clean and dry and prevent your pet from rubbing, licking, biting, or scratching at it.
 Report any loss of sutures or significant swelling or bleeding to your veterinarian.
 If you require additional advice on post-surgical care, consult your veterinarian.

 Are there any risks to my family or other pets?